 Julian Borrill is the Group Leader of the Computational Cosmology Center, a Senior Scientist in the Computational Research Division at Berkeley Lab, and a Senior Research Physicist at the Space Sciences Laboratory at UC Berkeley.

-His current work is focused on developing and deploying the high performance computing tools that are needed to analyse the huge data sets being gathered by current Cosmic Microwave Background polarization experiments (particularly the Planck satellite, Polarbear ground-based, and EBEX balloon missions) and extending these to coming generations of both experiment and supercomputer, ultimately targetting missions such as CMB-S4, LiteBIRD and COrE+ which will be analysing their data a decade or more hence.
+His current work is focused on developing and deploying the high performance computing tools that are needed to analyze the huge data sets being gathered by current Cosmic Microwave Background polarization experiments (particularly the Planck satellite, Polarbear ground-based, and EBEX balloon missions) and extending these to coming generations of both experiment and supercomputer, ultimately targeting missions such as CMB-S4, LiteBIRD and COrE+ which will be analyzing their data a decade or more hence.
 For the last 15 years he has also managed the CMB community and Planck-specific HPC resources at the DOE's National Energy Research Scientific Computing Center.